AshleyF/brief/sandbox/Language/journal/Readme.md

 - Strip the interpreter down to a bare minimum (no debugger, no `_return` handling) and then rewrite the lexer/parser/compiler in Brief itself.
 Compile to what though?
 Perhaps change the interpreter to more of a "VM" with a binary format requiring no parsing.
 - Move `_return` from the interpreted back to a primitive word and change `let` to append it rather than the interpreter.
 - Precompile secondaries with scopes (environment) attached.
+- Instead of structure-serialization, a "bytecode" allowing structure building

 ## Notes